Scenario Planning

 Two collisions, one pattern

 Two events in spring 2026 turned sovereignty from hypothetical to operational.
 The first: on February 27, 2026, the US Defense Secretary designated Anthropic a “supply chain risk,” and the Trump administration ordered federal agencies to stop using Claude.
 Anthropic and the Pentagon had signed a $200 million contract in July 2025 under Anthropic’s acceptable-use policy; the Pentagon wanted “all lawful purposes” access without limitation, and Anthropic refused to remove restrictions on autonomous weapons and domestic mass surveillance.
 Anthropic sued, won a preliminary injunction in late March (Judge Rita Lin called the designation “Orwellian” and First Amendment retaliation), then lost an appeals court bid in early April.
-As of late April, the White House was reportedly developing a workaround to let federal agencies use new Anthropic models, sidestepping the supply-chain designation.
-The technology never stopped working.
+As of June 2026 the litigation is still live, and the designation has proven narrower in practice than first implied: Anthropic argued, and Microsoft agreed, that it cannot reach customers outside the defense contracts themselves, so Claude remained available through M365, GitHub, and AI Foundry.
+But the headline lesson stands: the technology never stopped working.
 The buyer simply could not buy.

 The Chinese open-weight wave fills the gap